 - Omiai Aite wa Oshiego, Tsuyoki na, Mondaiji

 Dubbing & Narration

-Related with narration department, the seiyuu has recorded several television CMs for Calpis and another commercial about home food, just to give you some examples.
+Related to the narration department, the seiyuu has recorded several television CMs for Calpis and another commercial about home food, just to give you some examples.

 When it comes to Shingaki making endeavors in the acting field, there is little to say as he appears to not have that much focus on the field itself.

-Recently, however, Shingaki has been casted as a member of the two-men live recitation play, as well as the director in charge, called Futari Shibai.
+Recently, however, Shingaki has been cast as a member of the two-men live recitation play, as well as the director in charge, called Futari Shibai.